kenanb/kenanb-blog/_posts/2024-01-02-minimal-x64-binary.md

 It is based on x86, Linux, with GNU toolchain.

-The first example is a program that just exists with a specific status code, and it looks like this:
+The first example is a program that just exits with a specific status code, and it looks like this:

 ```
         .section .data